Permanent Diaconate

 • Need in the community for his service and leadership

-• Acceptance by the Christian community as evidenced by his ministry in the parish
+• Acceptance by the Catholic community as evidenced by his ministry in the parish

 • Be at least 35 but not more than 69 years of age at the time of ordination.

 • May be either single or married.
 If single at the time of ordination the candidate will make a promise to remain celibate for the rest of his life.
-If married the applicant must be able to give evidence of being in a stable and growing marriage relationship, and his wife must be willing to support her husband actively through formation and ministry;
+If married the applicant must have been married for at least 5 years prior to application, must be able to give evidence of being in a stable and growing marriage relationship, and his wife must be willing to support her husband actively throughout formation and ordained ministry;

 • If divorced and remarried, have obtained a declaration of nullity or a canonical dissolution of the prior marriage.
 If more than one declaration of nullity (including lack of form cases) or canonical dissolution of the marriage is needed (for husband & wife), the man may not be considered for the diaconate.
 If a man marries civilly prior to having obtained a declaration of nullity or a canonical dissolution of the prior marriage, he may not be considered for the diaconate.